-TSB boss Paul Pester to stand down following IT failures
+TSB boss Paul Pester to step down following IT meltdown

 -

-TSB boss Paul Pester to stand down following IT failures
+TSB boss Paul Pester to step down following IT meltdown

 TSB boss Paul Pester is to leave the troubled bank in the wake of its botched IT switch earlier this year and a string of ongoing technology failures.